recursion-ninja/Superion-YAML/README.md

-# NetHack-Fuzzing
+# Superion-YAML
-Attempts to find security vulnerabilities in NetHack via input Fuzzing
+Attempts to extend the capabilities of Superion to support generating structured YAML inputs.